Pickering Nuclear Generating Station: Future

+On October 1, 2024 at 11PM, Pickering 1 was removed from service as planned, as part of the A plant shutdown process.

+On December 31, 2024 at 12PM, Pickering 4 was removed from service, the final step in the A plant shutdown process.

 Incidents

-A serious incident occurred on 1 August 1983.
-Pressure tube G16 in the Pickering A Unit 2 reactor developed a 2 metre long split.
+A serious incident occurred on August 1, 1983.
+Pressure tube G16 in the Pickering A Unit 2 reactor developed a 2-metre-long split.
 The reactor was safely shut down and the damage investigated.
 The cause was found to be the mis-location of annulus gas spacer springs which allowed the hot pressure tube to sag and touch the inside of the cold calandria tube leading to hydrogen enrichment of the cooler areas.
 This created a series of small cracks which linked up and caused the long rupture.
 There was some local fuel damage and the reactor was safely shut down by the operators with no increase in radioactive emissions.
 The eventual resolution was Large Scale Fuel Channel Replacement and all the pressure tubes were replaced in all Pickering A reactors.
 The new pressure tubes were supported by an improved design of the annulus gas spacer springs.
 Since then, careful monitoring of the location of the annulus gas spacer rings has been a significant part of routine reactor inspections.

-On December 10, 1994 there was a loss of coolant accident.
+On December 10, 1994, there was a loss of coolant accident.
 It is said to be the most serious accident in Canadian history (June 2001) by The Standing Senate Committee on Energy, the Environment and Natural Resources.
 The Emergency Core Cooling System was used to prevent a meltdown.

+In 1995 and 1996, the AECB noted many safety concerns with the plant, and the generating station was shut in 1997 after peer reviews describing poor safety practices at the plant became public.
+An Independent, Integrated Performance Assessment report noted that Pickering stations A and B were cited for breaking regulation 15 times and having 13 fires for the year.
+"Also of concern was the high failure rate of persons being tested for positions as nuclear operators.
+At Pickering A only 65% of those taking the test passed, while at Pickering B the rate was just 56%."

 On March 14, 2011, there was a leak of 73 cubic metres of demineralized water into Lake Ontario from a failed pump seal.
 There was negligible risk to the public according to the Canadian Nuclear Safety Commission.